 Rise in Popularity

 By the time the 1960s rolled around, the name Rolls-Royce was associated with wealth and selective status.
 The royal family played a large part in Rolls-Royce becoming a household name, and soon other notable figures and celebrities were scrambling to get their own set of keys to a Rolls-Royce.
 Despite the frequent appearances of Rolls-Royces in movies and the influential people who now supported the brand, the 1970s were a rough decade for the company.
-After a serious of financial setbacks, it was determined that the company would be reorganized and ran as two separate businesses.
+After a series of financial setbacks, it was determined that the company would be reorganized and ran as two separate businesses.

 A New Beginning